 Application Address National Trust, Ferry Way, Poole, BH13 7QN

 Proposal Removal and replacement of existing jetty with ramp and new berthing provisions, including land reclamation and enhanced shoreside facilities and improved security.

 Application Number 24/00744/F

 Applicant National Trust, Brownsea Island

 Agent WSP UK

 Ward and Ward Member(s) Canford Cliffs

 Cllr Gavin Wright Cllr John Challinor

 Report Status Public

-Meeting Date 05/12/2024
+Meeting Date 19/06/2025

 Summary of Recommendation Grant in accordance with the details set out below

-Reason for Referral to Planning Committee Called in unconditionally by Cllr Wright for the reasons below:
+Reason for Referral to Planning Committee Originally called-in by Cllr Wright due to concerns regarding industrial nature and additional noise.

-Industrial nature of proposal in residential and tourist area

-Increase in noise
+It is now being brought back to Committee for the reasons identified in the report.

 Case Officer Mrs Shelley Edwards

 Is the proposal EIA Development?
 No